Glad you're here.

 Learn key steps workplaces can take to reduce the impacts of burnout or secondary trauma

-Learn the role systemic oppression plays in risk factors that contribute to increase burnout and compassion fatigue
+Learn the role systemic oppression plays in risk factors that contribute to increased burnout and compassion fatigue in diverse workplaces

 Training content is customizable to fit your